-The three towers are a symbol of San Marino, also visible in the flag of the country.
-There are indeed three fortresses on three peaks Mt Titano.
-Guaita fortress is from 11th century, Montale fortress from 14th century and Castello della Cesta is from 13th century.
+Three towers are a symbol of San Marino, also visible in the flag of the country.
+There are indeed three fortresses on three peaks of Mt Titano.
+Guaita Fortress is from 11th century, Montale Fortress from 14th century and Castello della Cesta is from 13th century.
 Cesta is gorgeously situated on a cliff-top, in the highest point of San Marino, and probably the most iconic and most photographed sight in the country.

 When you are up in the old town, take some time just to walk along the narrow streets and admire the gorgeous architecture.
-There are palaces, churches and museums, and plenty of cafes with panorama views over the surrounding hilly landscapes and to Adriatic Sea.
+There are palaces, churches and museums, and plenty of cafes with panorama views over the surrounding hilly landscapes and all the way to the Adriatic Sea.

 San Marino for outdoor enthusiasts

 Even if San Marino is small, there are some nice hiking paths, and the mountainous terrain can really make you sweat!
-Trekking, cycling and climbing comes with awesome views, so why not to make your trip to San Marino a sporty experience!
+Trekking, cycling and climbing in San Marino comes with awesome views, so why not to turn your visit into a sporty experience!
 We arrived by our own car, and left it near the lower station of the funicular to hike up to the walled town and fortresses.

 Sentiero della Rupe / Cliff Trail hike